Skip to content

 EVA HESSE

-Born in 1936, Eva Hesse was one of the icons of American art in the 1960s, her work being a major influence on subsequent generations of artists.
-Comprehensive solo exhibitions in the past 30 years as well as a retrospective that toured from the San Francisco MoMA to the Museum Wiesbaden and finally to the Tate Modern in London, have highlighted the lasting interest that her oeuvre has generated.
-Hesse cultivated mistakes and surprises, precariousness and enigma, in an effort to make works that could transcend literal associations.
-The objects she produced, at once humble and enormously charismatic, came to play a central role in the transformation of contemporary art practice.
+Born in Hamburg Germany in 1936, Eva Hesse is one of the icons of American art of the 1960s, her work being a major influence on subsequent generations of artists.
+Comprehensive solo exhibitions in the past 50 years, as well as a retrospective that toured from the San Francisco Museum of Modern Art to the Museum Wiesbaden in Germany and finally to the Tate Modern in London, have highlighted the lasting interest that her oeuvre has generated.
+Hesse cultivated mistakes and surprises, precariousness and enigma, to make works that could transcend literal associations.
+The objects she produced, at times barely present yet powerfully charismatic, came to play a central role in the transformation of contemporary art practice.

 LEARN MORE